liam29102003/Digital_Wallet-data-pipeline/README.md

 this explicitly with `TriggerRule.ALL_FAILED` / `ONE_SUCCESS` rather than
 hiding it inside one function.

+**Delta maintenance kept off the critical path.** A separate weekly DAG (`wallet_gold_maintenance`) runs `OPTIMIZE ...
+ZORDER BY` on the fact and dimension tables, followed by `VACUUM` on the snapshot and Gold schemas.
+It's intentionally its own DAG rather than a post-hook on the daily build — compaction and cleanup have a different cost and failure profile than an ingestion run, and bundling them in would make every incremental `fact_transactions` build pay for a full table compaction, defeating the point of the 3-day lookback.
+OPTIMIZE always runs before VACUUM: ZORDER can create new small files that get merged, so running compaction first means VACUUM's stale-file cleanup accounts for files OPTIMIZE just made obsolete, not the other way around.
+A maintenance failure here never blocks or fails the ingestion pipeline.

 **Documented gaps, not hidden ones.** Accepted-value tests that are still running on limited sample data (`risk_level`, `wallet_status`) are marked `severity: warn` until verified against real data, and tightened